![]() ![]() |

 the LM386 amplifier IC having been around for ages, I have never

-featured it on this website, so I thought it was about time I did.
-In
+featured it on this website, and as I recently used it in another

 chip (also used commercially) that requires only a few